 - Make it spicy: add some jalapeño to the mix and muddle the slices gently for a good kick to your drink.

 - Make it more fruity: you can add all sorts of fruit to this strawberry mojito, like peaches, raspberries, blackberries and so much more.
 Try out other flavors, you really cannot go wrong!
+You can also try adding this passion fruit syrup to sweeten it!

 - Make it super fresh: you can try adding slices of cucumber and very gently muddle them as well.
 It will go so well with the lime and mint flavor.